ConfettiFX/The-Forge/README.md

 * MacBook Pro 13 inch (MacBookPro13,2)
 * Macbook Pro 13 inch (MacbookPro14,2)

-At this moment we do not have access to an iMac Pro or Mac Pro.
+At this moment we do not have access to an iMac with M1 chipset (we ordered one), iMac Pro or Mac Pro.
 We can test those either with Team Viewer access or by getting them into the office and integrating them into our build system.
 We will not test any Hackintosh configuration.

 # iOS Requirements:

-1. iOS 13.1 beta 3 (17A5837a)
+1. iOS 14.1

 2. XCode: see macOS